lancachenet/lancachenet.github.io/_docs/advanced/tuning-cache.md

 ## Tweaking slice size

-Blizzard in particular sees a slower initial download rate through the cache than without (though obviously subsequent downloads are MUCH faster).
-Testing shows that the Blizzard client does not cope as well as most others with the chunking / slicing configuration for nginx that lancache uses.
+Some situations can see a slower initial download rate through the cache than without (though obviously subsequent downloads are MUCH faster).
+Testing shows that the client does not cope as well as most others with the chunking / slicing configuration for nginx that lancache uses.

-Testing has shown that a modest increase in slice size can help Blizzard downloads in particular.
+Testing has shown that a modest increase in slice size can help downloads.
+Although it also can considerably reduce the speed in some cases.
+In the worse cases where a client makes a small range request to a large file the cache will have to fetch a full slice from the internet (for example a 256KB request could result in a 8MB download).

 Please be aware that there are a number of potential downsides to increasing the slice size, that should be fully understood before making changes to it.